 After an early breakfast, it's time to hit the road to Tsavo West National Park (175 miles/281 km).
 Upon arrival, you'll have lunch and set out on safari in an open-top Landcruiser.

 Tsavo West National Park is wetter and more mountainous than its eastern counterpart.
-The park is known for its lakes, hot springs, swamps, birdlife and large mammals, such as black rhinos, Cape buffalos, elephants, leopards, hippos, and Masai lions.
-Smaller animal sightings are likely, such as bushbabies, hartebeest, lesser kudu, and Masai giraffes.
-Meanwhile, the park's adjacent Taita Hills Sanctuary is home to African leopards, Masai lions, Tanzanian cheetahs, Masai giraffes, zebras, hartebeests, impalas, waterbucks, Thomson's gazelles, and dik-diks.
+The park is known for its lakes, hot springs, swamps, birdlife, and large mammals, such as black rhinos, Cape buffaloes, elephants, leopards, hippos, and Maasai lions.
+Smaller animal sightings are likely, such as bushbabies, hartebeest, lesser kudu, and Maasai giraffes.
+Meanwhile, the park's adjacent Taita Hills Sanctuary is home to African leopards, Maasai lions, Tanzanian cheetahs, Maasai giraffes, zebras, hartebeests, impalas, waterbucks, Thomson's gazelles, and dik-diks.

 After the safari, you'll check into your lodging in the area.
 Some options include:

 Sarova Salt Lick Lodge.
 This luxurious safari escape is in the heart of the private Taita Hills Wildlife Sanctuary, with 28,000 acres overlooking a waterhole and the vast Tsavo West plains.
 Built on high stilts above a watering hole and animal-feeding pasture, you'll get a chance to see animals up close as they come to feed and drink.
 The lodge offers 96 luxurious oval-shaped rooms with bathrooms that come equipped with flush toilets and hot and cold showers.